 Units MU17/4 is located between Boggle Hole and just west of Stoupe Beck and has a near-vertical lower cliff formed in mudstone and an upper shallower part formed in glacial till.
-The unit was downgraded from Partly Active in 2014, to Locally Active in 2016, during the 2018 survey it was noted that there appears to have been significant and ongoing activity.
-As such, the unit has now been upgraded to Partly Active as prior to 2016.
+The unit was downgraded from Locally Active in 2016 to Partly Active in 2018, this status is retained following the 2020 survey.
+There is extensive activity at the toe and on lower face of the cliffs evidenced by numerous recently formed debris lobes.
+At the headscarp, further activity is visible and in places recession of the escarpment is causing the footpath to be undercut.